Foreclosure Mediation Outreach Project

 - Students enrolled in the practicum should expect to devote a minimum of 12 hours per week to the program for one semester term.

-- Students accepted to FMOP's summer internship program should expect to devote a minimum of 15 hours for one summer term.
+- Students accepted to FMOP's summer internship program should expect to devote a minimum of 15 hours per week for one summer term (10 weeks).

 - Attend a brief orientation and supervise their law student volunteer through the duration of their placement.

 How do I apply?